michael4568/APR_Assignments/README.md

 ## Repository Contents

 * `logistic_regression.py`: The Python script containing all the code for the project.
-* `train.csv`: The Titanic dataset used for training and testing the model.
+* `Titanic-Dataset.csv`: The Titanic dataset used for training and testing the model.
 * `README.md`: This file, providing an overview and instructions.

 ## Dependencies